Sarah Stage Flaunts Her Famous Six-Pack Abs Just Months After Giving Birth To Her Second Child

 Ivette Ivans, a photographer who specializes in stunning maternity shoots for breastfeeding moms, also captured glamorous shots of reality star Heidi Pratt while she nursed her son, Gunner Stone.

 Both of Sarah’s pregnancies created tons of chatter among social media users.
-When Sarah was eight-months-pregnant she had a toned and nearly flat belly that was hidden by her very defined abdominal muscles.
+When Sarah was eight-months pregnant she had a toned and nearly flat belly that was hidden by her very defined abdominal muscles.

 Many social media users were outraged by the photos that Sarah posted on Instagram because many claimed that there was no way Sarah could have a healthy baby at her size.